MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/reset/autopilot-reset-overview.md

 > [!IMPORTANT]
 > Windows Autopilot Reset only supports Azure AD join devices.
 Windows Autopilot Reset doesn't support hybrid Azure AD join devices.
 For hybrid Azure AD join devices, a full device wipe is required.
 When a hybrid Azure AD device goes through a full device reset, it may take up to 24 hours for it to be ready to be deployed again.
 You can expedite this request by re-registering the device.

-## Actions performed and information removed by Windows Autopilot Reset actions
+## Information removed and reset by a Windows Autopilot Reset

-Specifically, Windows Autopilot Reset performs the following actions and removes the following information:
+The Windows Autopilot Reset process removes or resets the following information from the existing device:

 - The device's primary user will be removed.
-The next user who signs in after the reset will be set as the primary user.
+The next user who signs in after the Windows Autopilot Reset will be set as the primary user.
 - Removes personal files, apps, and settings.
 - Reapplies a device's original settings.
 - Sets the region, language, and keyboard to the original values.

+## Information kept and migrated after a Windows Autopilot Reset

+The Windows Autopilot Reset process automatically keeps the following information from the existing device:

 - Maintains the device's identity connection to Azure AD.
 - Maintains the device's management connection to Intune.

-## Information kept after an Windows Autopilot Reset

-The Windows Autopilot Reset process automatically keeps information from the existing device:

 - Wi-Fi connection details.
 - Provisioning packages previously applied to the device.
 - A provisioning package present on a USB drive when the reset process is started.